MicrosoftDocs/ai-builder/ai-builder-docs/azure-openai-textgen.md

 ms.reviewer: angieandrews
 ---

-# How text generation in Azure OpenAI Service works (preview)
+# How GPT text generation works (preview)

 [!INCLUDE [cc-beta-prerelease-disclaimer](./includes/cc-beta-prerelease-disclaimer.md)]

 This article explains *prompt engineering* and other key concepts to help you create powerful applications that can generate text from your input. *Prompt* is a natural language instruction that tells the machine learning model to perform a task.
-The GPT model uses the prompt to determine the structure and content of the text it needs to generate. *Prompt engineering* is the process of creating and refining the input that's used to generate text with the Azure OpenAI Service generative text capability.
+The GPT model uses the prompt to determine the structure and content of the text it needs to generate. *Prompt engineering* is the process of creating and refining the input that's used to generate text with GPT text generation capability.

 > [!IMPORTANT]
 >